tigattack/blog.tiga.tech/content/posts/deleting-devices-and-entities-in-home-assistant/index.md

 # 2. Shutdown Home Assistant

-In general it's not a good idea to modify these core files while HASS is running.
+In general, it's not a good idea to modify these core files while HASS is running.
 Since they aren't *supposed* to be user-modifiable, HASS doesn't expect them to be changed by anything other than itself and therefore may not handle it nicely if they are changed while it's running.

 {{< alert "circle-info" >}}
-If you're running HassOS this may not be possible.
-I'm not familiar with the ins and outs of HassOS, having never used it myself.
+If you're running HAOS this may not be possible.
+I'm not familiar with the ins and outs of HAOS, having never used it myself.
 You could try editing these files while HASS is running and then restart it, but I can't guarantee that will work.
 {{< /alert >}}
 <br>